 Falafels are simple but a delicious food enjoyed by many and usually are fried (or baked) balls or patties made from ground chickpeas.

 Yes!
-Traditional falafels are vegan, as they’re made with a combination of traditional falafel ingredients beans or legumes, spices, and herbs.
+Traditional falafels are vegan.
+They’re made with a combination of traditional falafel ingredients beans or legumes, spices, and herbs.
 Whether you’re vegan, vegetarian or not, these Zucchini Falafels are perfect for anyone.

 Whether you like to tuck into them on their own or pop them on a plate full of salad drizzled with tzatziki sauce or your fave sweet chili relish and crunchy salad or pickles.
 Or serve the following day in a flat or pita bread with salad and lovely sauce.